Simple Assistant Maker (SAM)

 Voice.
 You can select here the voice you want to use for your assistant.

 The displayed list will depend on which voices you have downloaded on VDK Studio and which filters you have set up on your “Voice Settings”.

 You can change your assistant's property by clicking the modify button.

 If you want another voice for your assistant, you can find some to download in the resources view.

-The voice provider and language don't have to match to recognition's provider and language.
+The voice’s language does not have to match to recognition's language.